-Our forefathers used many skills to survive and tracking or “reading sign” is one of the ancient skills they left us.
-Some of their tracking techniques and knowledge can be found today in many army field manuals and even though today we rely on modern technology for tracking and surveillance, their knowledge will become useful when technology fails.
+Our forefathers used many skills to survive.
+Tracking or “reading sign” is one of the ancient skills they left us.
+Some of their tracking techniques and knowledge can be found today in many army field manuals.
+Even though today we rely on modern technology for tracking and surveillance, their knowledge will become useful when technology fails.

-Tracking requires a keen sense of observation and it involves looking for deviation in the way things are supposed to look in their natural environment.
+Tracking requires a keen sense of observation.
+It involves looking for deviation in the way things are supposed to look in their natural environment.
 If you spot something that looks out of place, you should stop and examine it further.
 This is how tracking starts and the next step would be to figure out what occurred in that particular place.

 Many of the tracking skills we know today were passed on to the pioneers by the Native Americans and it is well known that the U.S. Army made good use of their skills.
-Today, very little is known about these brave men who participated during times of war and most of the information we have depicts the contribution of Native Americans to the WWII effort.
-In recent years, due to the movies made by Hollywood, the Navajo Code Talkers received a great deal of attention and it started research that continues to provide more and more information about the role played by the Native Americans during the conflicts involving the U.S. Army.
+Today, very little is known about these brave men who participated during times of war.
+Most of the information we have depicts the contribution of Native Americans to the WWII effort.
+In recent years, due to the movies made by Hollywood, the Navajo Code Talkers received a great deal of attention.
+It started a research that continues to provide more and more information about the role played by the Native Americans during the conflicts involving the U.S. Army.

 Tracking is one of the ancient skills they used to find and hunt the animals that would help them survive through harsh times.
 To learn more about their tracking techniques one should start with the basics: the spoor – the trace by which the progress of someone or something may be followed.
-Not all signs and traces are caused by humans or animals and one should look for spoor that is unlikely to be caused by nature.
+Not all signs and traces are caused by humans or animals.
+One should look for spoor that is unlikely to be caused by nature.

 Tracking someone or something is easier in soft, damp soil, in sand and heavy dust.
 Snow can be tricky and it can hurt your tracking efforts.
 While it is easy to track signs after a heavy snow, snowfall can cover up the tracks or melting snow would almost erase all footprints.

 The pioneers used to track into the sun because shadows would be cast into indentations on the ground.
-You should always track with your head slightly up looking 10-20 feet ahead of you and if you are tracking away from the sun, look back over your shoulder and down at the spot to create a shadow and use it to your advantage.
-You should avoid walking on spoor and everyone that accompanies you should be instructed to do the same.
+You should always track with your head slightly up looking 10-20 feet ahead of you.
+If you are tracking away from the sun, look back over your shoulder and down at the spot to create a shadow and use it to your advantage.
+You should avoid walking on spoor.
+Everyone that accompanies you should be instructed to do the same.
 Move from track to track to confirm spore and when you lose trail, you should go back to the last confirmed spoor and walk in concentric circles until you find a new spoor.

 If you manage to find a spoor, you should carefully examine it to determine the following: